Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

 }
 ```

 …with that, you should be able to size everything using relative length units without a headache.
-Keep in mind that you don't have to limit yourself to font sizes.
-You can use `rem` unit on breakpoints, widths, heights and any other CSS property.
+Keep in mind that you don’t have to limit yourself to font sizes.
+You can use `rem` unit on breakpoints, widths, heights, and any other CSS property.

-## Use color scheme based on user's preferred theme
+## Use a color scheme based on the user’s preferred theme

-[The `prefers-color-scheme` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) can be used to make your website adapt to the user's preferred color scheme.
+[The `prefers-color-scheme` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) can be used to make your website adapt to the user’s preferred color scheme.
 The user might indicate this preference by changing the color scheme in their operating system.

 ```css
 @media (prefers-color-scheme: dark) {